Table of Contents

 Primary interjection vs Secondary Interjection

-Primary interjections are single words that have no other meaning outside of their role as interjections.
-They exist purely to express emotion and are often very short.
-Primary interjections are straightforward and direct, making them easy to use in everyday language.
+Primary interjections are single words with no other meaning beyond expressing emotion.
+They are short, direct, and easy to use in everyday language.

-Secondary interjections are words that normally have a specific meaning but are used as interjections to express emotion in certain contexts.
-Unlike primary interjections, secondary interjections can serve other grammatical roles, such as nouns, verbs, or adjectives, when not used as interjections.
+Secondary interjections are words with a normal meaning but express emotion in certain contexts.
+Unlike primary interjections, they can also function as nouns, verbs, or adjectives.

 Interjections as Sounds